 Macy’s A Christmas Story window displays

-You’ll also see displays of the triple-dog-dare flagpole scene, the leg lamp scene, and Christmas Mountain where Ralphie asks Santa for the Red Ryder air rifle.
-Who can forget the dogs that run through the house and devour the Christmas turkey, leaving the family with no choice for dinner but a Chinese restaurant?
+Other displays include the triple-dog-dare scene, flagpole scene, leg lamp scene, and Christmas Mountain, where Ralphie asks Santa for the Red Ryder air rifle.
+And who can forget the dogs that run through the house and devour the Christmas turkey, leaving the family with no choice for dinner but a Chinese restaurant?

 Buy a Red Ryder air rifle

-Browse the gift shop, where you can purchase your very own leg lamp and other movie memorabilia perfect for holiday decorating or gift giving.
-And if you have your own “Ralphie,” what would be better gift than a Red Ryder air rifle?
+Browse the gift shop to purchase your very own leg lamp and other movie memorabilia perfect for holiday decorating or gift giving.
+Or, if you have your own “Ralphie,” what would be better gift than a Red Ryder air rifle?

-2017 A Christmas Story Comes Home Special Events:
+If you go to A Christmas Story Comes Home

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
 Enter your e-mail address below and click Subscribe.
 I will then notify you whenever I publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm. – Connie